marcopodda/fragment-based-dgm/README.md

 ### Samples

-20k SMILES samples obtained by the 4 variants of the model are placed in the folder SAMPLES.
+You can find the 20k SMILES samples used in the paper for the analysis in the SAMPLES folder.